 These tests are done by independent scientists and engineers.
 They received no remuneration from HEX Systems or goBallistic.
 Download at will.

-Debate over eTarget accuracy without accurate data is meaningless and divisive.
-Information is sparse or non existent and what exists is often partisan.
+The debate over e-Target accuracy without accurate data is meaningless and divisive.
+Information is sparse or non-existent and what exists is often partisan.

 By David Stewart and Peter Smith: A major purpose of this testing was to properly investigate the errors on a paper target to provide a scientifically measured baseline against which the various electronic target systems may be compared.